vivid-planet/comet/.changeset/mighty-hairs-train.md

 "@comet/admin": minor
 ---

-Add a crud more actions menu helper component
+Add a `CrudMoreActionsMenu` component

-This is done to provide a simple api to create a more actions menu for a list of items.
+The component can be used to create a "More actions" menu for a list of items.

-**Example:**
+It is typically used in a toolbar above a Data Grid.

+**Example**

 ```tsx
 <CrudMoreActionsMenu